IvanOrtizDAW/Dranimaco/wordpress/wp-content/plugins/woocommerce-currency-switcher/readme.txt

 Requires PHP: 5.4
 Stable tag: trunk

-WooCommerce Currency Switcher is Woo Multi Currency plugin that allows to switch products prices and get their rates converted in the real time!
-WooCommerce Multi Currency and WooCommerce Multi Pay functionality in the one plugin.
+WooCommerce Currency Switcher is WooCommerce multi currency switcher plugin that allows to switch products prices and get their rates converted in the real time!
+The best woo currency switcher plugin for WooCommerce e-shop!
+WooCommerce Multi Currency and WooCommerce Multi Pay functionality.

 == Description ==

-**WooCommerce Currency Switcher** (WOOCS) is  WooCommerce multi currency plugin, that allows your site visitors switch products prices currencies according to set currencies rates in the real time and pay in the selected currency (optionally).
-Woo multi currency plugin allows to add any currency to WooCommerce store.
+**WooCommerce Currency Switcher** (WOOCS) is  WooCommerce multi currency switcher, that allows your site visitors switch products prices currencies according to set currencies rates in the real time and pay in the selected currency (optionally).
+Allows to add any currency for WooCommerce store.
 Ideal solution to make the serious WooCommerce store site in multiple currencies!

 WOOCS is woo currency tool and available as shortcode **[[woocs]](https://currency-switcher.com/shortcode/woocs/)** so as the widget.